Tech Paper: Deploying Google Chrome

 It is possible to reduce the memory and CPU utilization of Chrome:

 - First of all, use Citrix Workspace Environment Manager (WEM).
 The features CPU Management and Memory Management reduce the memory and CPU utilization for many processes and applications, Chrome included.

-- Another way of reducing Chrome’s footprint is by using a Chrome extension, such as the The Great Suspender, to manage tabs to free up system resources.
-This extension suspends unused tabs, thus reducing memory and (especially!)
+- Another way of reducing Chrome’s footprint is by using a Chrome extension to manage tabs to free up system resources.
+These extensions suspend unused tabs, thus reducing memory and (especially!)
 CPU consumption.
-Each user can customize the extension (eg. which URLs never to suspend, the time-out after which tabs are suspended and more).
-Test this plugin and use the Chrome task manager to see how the resource consumption of each suspended tab reduces significantly.
+Test these plug-in and use the Chrome task manager to see how the resource consumption of each suspended tab reduces significantly.

 - In case your physical hosts come with a Graphics Processing Unit (GPU), certain processing tasks are offloaded to the GPU, thus freeing up the CPU.
 Citrix CTP Helge Klein wrote two great articles on this topic: Impact of GPU Acceleration on Browser CPU Usage and Comparison: CPU & GPU Usage of 4 Browsers.

 When building your worker master image, whether hosted-shared or VDI, you may be inclined to include the required Google Chrome extensions.
 Don’t!
 Chrome extensions can be managed and deployed using Microsoft Group Policy.
 More importantly, Chrome extensions are installed on a per-user basis!
 You do not need to update your image to add or remove an extension.
 If you are adding numerous extensions through policy, you should be aware that this can have a negative impact on the startup times of Google Chrome.

 Using Microsoft Group Policy to manage your extensions also works when using the Citrix Provisioning Server (PVS) to deploy your images, not just with Machine Creation Services (MCS).